ben-marshall/verilog-probe/docs/spec-details.md

     - Data operations are used to either read or write the currently addressed byte.
 - Control Instructions:
-    - `AXRDCTRL` reads the control status register for the AXI4 interface and returns it to the probe controller via the TX line of the UART.
+    - `AXRDCS` reads the control status register for the AXI4 interface and returns it to the probe controller via the TX line of the UART.
-    - `AXWRCTRL` writes the control status register for the AXI4 interface.
+    - `AXWRCS` writes the control status register for the AXI4 interface.
 - Address Instructions:
     - `RDAXA0`, `RDAXA1`, `RDAXA2`, `RDAXA3` - Read n'th byte of the AXI4
       address register.